indiesoftby/defold-liveupdate-reszip/README.md

-# ResZip: use LiveUpdate to improve load speed of HTML5 game
+# ResZip: use Live Update to improve load speed of HTML5 game

 In short, HTML5 games should load **as fast as possible**!
 Why -> https://vimeo.com/350139974

 The possible solution is to split resources in the Defold game into two parts: all resources required for the first level of your game plus *the rest resources*.
 The game loads the rest resources while players are playing the first level.
-Defold has the [LiveUpdate](https://defold.com/manuals/live-update/) feature that we can use to implement this idea.
+Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement this idea.

-This project aims to demonstrate the usage of LiveUpdate for HTML5 games.
+This project aims to demonstrate the usage of Live Update for HTML5 games.
 It contains:
 1. The `liveupdate_reszip.reszip` module that loads and extracts the missing resources.
 2. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.
-3. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary LiveUpdate files before the start of your game.
+3. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary Live Update files before the start of your game.

 Also, the project uses [Miniz](https://github.com/richgel999/miniz), a data compression library.
 Take into account the fact that it increases your release build size on 20KB.